SharePoint sites for highly regulated data

 - The most valuable data for your organization, such as trade secrets, financial or human resources information, and organization strategy.

 A similar scenario using Microsoft Teams is here.

 A Microsoft 365 Enterprise cloud-based scenario that meets this business need requires that you:

-- Lock down the site or team to prevent:
+- Lock down the site to prevent:

 - Members of the site from granting access to others.

 - Non-members of the site from requesting access to the site.